 Reasons Why Lifetime VPN Plans Are Probably Scams

 For any provider in the VPN business, offering a single plan that will remain valid forever is simply not sustainable.
 VPN providers have running costs for managing and maintaining their network of servers and delivering quality service to their users.
-It’s simply not possible that any VPN can continue providing premium service to a user indefinitely by charging only a small one-time free.
+It’s simply not possible that any VPN can continue providing premium service to a user indefinitely by charging only a small one-time fee.

-Specifically, here are some of the reasons why you a lifetime VPN plan can be a really bad idea for you:
+Specifically, here are some of the reasons why a lifetime VPN plan can be a really bad idea for you:

 1. Substandard service